DonaCrio/CustomAccessPoint/README.md

 # CustomAccessPoint

-[Finished] Android app for a better managment of your mobile hotspot
+Android app for a better managment of your mobile hotspot

 ## Goals
 The goal of this project was to create a small android app in order to monitor devices connected to your Android access point.